 This free, 2-hour course will show participants how to use inquiry based learning techniques to promote children’s learning and understanding of Science, Technology, Engineering and Maths (STEM).
 These have been developed from ESERO and Discovery Primary Science & Maths resources.

 Science Foundation Ireland Discover Science & Maths Award

 Science Week is an opportunity for primary school students and teachers to learn more about science, have fun, and win prizes.
-Running or attending an Engineers Week event counts towards the criteria for the Science Foundation Ireland Discover Science & Maths Award.
+Science Week events can count towards the criteria for the Science Foundation Ireland Discover Science & Maths Award.

 Tea and coffee will be served at the start of the session.